NetSparkleUpdater/NetSparkle/README.md

 ### Project file

-In your project file, make sure you set up a few things so that the library can read in the pertinent details later.
+In your project file, make sure you set up a few things so that the library can read in the pertinent details later. _Note: You can use your own `IAssemblyAccessor` to load version information from somewhere else.
+However, setting things up in your project file is easy, and NetSparkleUpdater can read that in natively!_

 ```xml
 <PropertyGroup>